Fios-Quest/YouTube-Scripts/src/iriss/017-unsafe.md

 Unsafe Rust - open 1
 ====================

-Today we're going to get unsafe, and this shirt is too safe *calp 4 x*
+Today we're going to get unsafe, and this shirt is entirely too safe *calp 4 x*

 ### open 2